farrukh-ahm/Logo-Quiz/README.md

    - #### Typography
       1. The Josefin Sans font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 The website header uses Indie Flower font with Cursive as backup.
-      2. The Indie Flower font gives the heading a very palyful and fun appearance.
+      2. The Indie Flower font gives the heading a very playful and fun appearance.
-      3. The body font of Josefin Sans is easy to read and is easy on eyes, while providing a nice gaming experience.
+      3. The body font of Josefin Sans is easy to read and is easy on the eyes, while providing a nice gaming experience.

    ### Existing Features:

    1. #### Header

        -   Displayed at the top of the webpage.
-Fonts and colours used for this are both payful and attractive to give off an ambience of fun and excitement.
+Fonts and colours used for this are both playful and attractive to give off an ambience of fun and excitement.
        -   The colour sits perfectly against the body's gradient background and clearly mentions the game the user can engage with.

         <br>